GouthamiN25/CyberAI-Sentinel-ML-RAG-Pipeline/README.md

-## ⭐ AI-Powered Cyber Analytics with RAG + Threat Intelligence Dashboard
+## ⭐ AI-Powered Cyber Analytics with RAG + Dashboard

 CyberAI Sentinel is an end-to-end AI system that transforms raw cybersecurity incident logs into actionable insights using Machine Learning, RAG (Retrieval-Augmented Generation), and an interactive Streamlit dashboard.